OCR-D/spec/cli.md

 Data printed to `STDERR` and `STDOUT` is captured linewise and stored as log data.

-Processors have to adjust their logging verbosity according to the `--log-level` parameter but they are not required to.
+Processors have to adjust their logging verbosity according to the `--log-level` parameter.

 Errors, especially those leading to an exception, has to be printed to `STDERR`.